DINA-Web/dina-workshop-2020/day-2/Session_3_DINA-AAFC_Technical_Architecture.md

 ## Lessons learned from previous DINA years

 * Separate modules vs Collaborative development on the same module
-* Importance of API definition and process around it (TC Vote, approval process)
+* Importance of API definition/API Guidelines and process around it (TC Vote, approval process)
 * Collaborative effort has an overhead (time/cost/complexity/communications).
 The gains should be worth it but there is a price to pay.

 ## AAFC guided tour through code bases